Football at the 2023 Pan American Games – Men's team squads

-The men's football tournament at the 2023 Pan American Games will be held in Santiago from 22 October to 4 November 2023.
+The men's football tournament at the 2023 Pan American Games was held in Chile from 23 October to 4 November 2023.
 The eight teams involved in the tournament were required to register a squad of 18 players, including two goalkeepers.

 Teams participating in the men's competition were restricted to under-23 players (born on or after 1 January 2000), and a maximum of three overage players were allowed.
 Overage players indicated in bold.